antichatproject/chatpacha/README.md

 # Hardware

-The hardware used is a regular computer for a ftp server and to run TensorFlow, an IP camera (I use Foscam FI9900P), a Raspberry Pi to trigger the sprinkler (an WiFi arduino can be used) and a solenoid valve (I used a random motion activated sprinkler that I dissambled for the solenoid valve).
+- Regular PC with python3, ftp server, webserver, php The hardware used is a regular computer for a ftp server, webserver, python3 and to run TensorFlow.
+- IP camera
+The IP camera needs to upload pictures to the FTP server when a motion is detected.
+- Solenoid valve
+I bought a random motion activated sprinkler that I dissambled for the solenoid valve.
+- Raspberry pi (or Wifi arduino)
-The solenoid valve is drived by a relay plugged to the Raspberry Pi.
+The solenoid valve is driven by the Raspberry Pi using a relay.

 # Software